zdravkov/kendo-docs/getting-started/mobile/application.md

                 majorVersion: 5,      // Major OS version
                 minorVersion: "0.0",  // Minor OS versions
                 flatVersion: "500",   // Flat OS version for easier comparison
-                appMode: false        // Whether running in browser or in AppMode/PhoneGap/Titanium.
+                appMode: false,       // Whether running in browser or in AppMode/PhoneGap/Titanium.
                 tablet: "ipad"        // If a tablet - tablet name or false for a phone.
             }
         });